mozilla/pkipolicy/rootstore/policy.md

         e-mail addresses or mailboxes that the issuing CA has confirmed (via technical and/or business controls) that the subordinate CA is authorized to use.
-    -   If the certificate includes the id-kp-codeSigning extended key usage, then the certificate MUST contain a directoryName permittedSubtrees constraint where each permittedSubtree contains the organizationName, localityName (where relevant), stateOrProvinceName (where relevant) and countryName fields of an address that the issuing CA has confirmed belongs to the subordinate CA.

 10. We recognize that technically constraining subordinate CA certificates as described above may not be practical in some cases.